bitwarden/help/_articles/login-with-sso/saml-duo.md

 ---
 This article contains **Duo-specific** help for configuring Login with SSO via SAML 2.0 For help configuring Login with SSO for another IdP, refer to [SAML 2.0 Configuration]({{site.baseurl}}/article/configure-sso-saml/).

-Configuration involves working simultaneously between the Bitwarden [Business Portal]({{site.baseurl}}/article/about-business-portal/) and the Duo Admin Portal.
+Configuration involves working simultaneously between the Bitwarden Web Vault and the Duo Admin Portal.
 As you proceed, we recommend having both readily available and completing steps in the order they're documented.

 {% callout success %}
 **Already an SSO expert?** Skip the instructions in this article and download screenshots of sample configurations to compare against your own.